 Outside of office hours

 There is limited cover outside of office hours, from 5pm - 7.30pm on week days, and from 10am - 3pm on weekends and public holidays.
 Your GP or local hospital doctor can call the UCLH switchboard (020 3456 7890) and request to speak with the rheumatology registrar on call.
 This service is very limited and should only be used for serious concerns.
-For routine queries please call during office hours.
+For routine queries please contact us during office hours.

 Urgent or serious illness

 In the case of urgent problems you should attend your local hospital accident and emergency department or urgent treatment centre as a medical emergency and also inform our adolescent rheumatology coordinator on UCLH.firstname.lastname@example.org or UCLH.email@example.com who will forward you message to the team (Ofﬁce hours only).
 Your GP or local hospital doctor can go through the UCLH switchboard and request to speak with the adolescent rheumatology registrar or rheumatology registrar on call.
 The registrar will be able to contact a rheumatology consultant if required.
 For emergencies occurring when no rheumatology registrar is available, a local hospital doctor may wish to contact the adolescent rheumatology consultant on call via UCLH switchboard.

 If you have problems such as more joint swelling, pain and stiffness, or concerns about your treatment or side effects please email our adolescent rheumatology coordinator, n UCLH.firstname.lastname@example.org or UCLH.email@example.com who will pass your message to the adolescent team for advice.
 The team will try to reply within two working days.
 If you do not live locally to University College Hospital and share care with a local rheumatology service you should make contact with them in the ﬁrst instance.
 It is always a good idea to access your GP as your ﬁrst point of contact.